Thai food is arguably one of the best cuisines. And when you visit Thailand and have the authentic dishes, it’s a completely different experience.

 Coming from Northern Thailand, these grilled pork sausages are mixed with curry paste, and then served with sticky rice.
 Now that sounds incredible! 👌

-Also, being a very common food, you’ll find it in different cities like Chiang Mai.
+Also, being one of the common Thai dishes, you’ll find it in different cities like Chiang Mai.
 So this is something to look out for when you’re visiting the country.

 28. Gai Hor Bai Toey